ReubenBond/FabricJournalService/README.md

 #Service Fabric Journal Service
 A replicated journal on Service Fabric.
 Demonstrates how to write a persistent, stateful service which uses Service Fabric for replication.

+[Common Log File System](https://msdn.microsoft.com/en-us/library/windows/desktop/bb986747(v=vs.85).aspx) (Windows component) is used as the as the store.

 ## [Twitter: @ReubenBond](https://twitter.com/reubenbond) :)

 I give zero guarantees about any of this.
 It's surprising that it appears to work at all, it's almost certainly buggy.